 Once you have identified the integrating systems, the next step is to connect them to a common network and start the initial communication between the two systems.
 This system or application connection allows your network-based middleware integration solution to link the integrating parties together.
 This is similar to setting up a standard network.
 However, after integrating the middleware, the communication between the connecting parties will change from what you’re used to.

 Step 3.
 Create Middleware to Integrate

-After you have had a developer program your software integration solution, it needs to be installed into the network.
-When your middleware is installed into the network, it joins the different apps together for increased information sharing.
+Once you have completed middleware implementation, it must be installed into the network.
+Usually, the middleware is designed and developed by another team of software professionals.
+The integrating parties must include all the required configurations to connect to it.
+When your middleware is installed into the network, it joins the different apps for increased information sharing.

 Step 4.
 Use Systems Seamlessly